botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### JWT bypass via JWK

 >The burp scanner ***identify*** vulnerability in server as, **JWT self-signed JWK header supported**.
 Possible to exploit it through failed check of the provided key source.
-Exploit steps:
+>**jwk (JSON Web Key)** - Provides an embedded JSON object representing the key.

+>Authentication bypass Exploit steps via jwk header injection:

 1. New RSA Key
 2. In request JWT payload, change the value of the **sub claim** to administrator